linxichen/linxichen.github.io/README.md

 ---

+**Pro tip:** If you see a bug in your code, don't panic - it's just a feature waiting to be discovered!

 ## Troubleshooting

 If you have a question about using Jekyll, start a discussion on the [Jekyll Forum](https://talk.jekyllrb.com/) or [StackOverflow](https://stackoverflow.com/questions/tagged/jekyll).
 Other resources: